 - 56% of the study’s most elite marketers conduct research at least once a month.

-You shouldn’t make any assumptions about your customers’ preferences or needs.
+B. You shouldn’t make any assumptions about your customers’ preferences or needs.
 You have to go out there and get opinions from real customers.

-And you need to go beyond the general idea you have about your customers.
+C. You need to go beyond the general idea you have about your customers.
 The more you understand your customers, the better you’ll be able to serve them with your product or service.

-If you want to make your product the best in the market, you need to identify any unmet needs and learn how well your product serves the needs of your current customers.
+D. If you want to make your product the best in the market, you need to identify any unmet needs and learn how well your product serves the needs of your current customers.

-And customer research helps you learn more about your customers, both the potential and existing ones.
+E. Customer research helps you learn more about your customers, both the potential and existing ones.
 Serving your customers better than the alternatives starts with understanding them better, more deeply.

 - Know the Why: Your analytics dashboard merely tells you what your customers do.
 Only research can help you understand why they do that.

-- Validate Assumptions and Best-practices: In most cases, guesswork leads to terrible decisions.
+- Validate Assumptions and Best Practices: In most cases, guesswork leads to terrible decisions.
 Your customers might not need what you think they need.
 And what works for most businesses might not work for you.
 The only real way to know is to talk to your customers.

 Types of Customer Research